 Welcome to The Lutheran Theological Seminary at Philadelphia!

 On behalf of the Enrollment Services staff, we are excited to have you as a part of this community and we pray that this new beginning is a positive experience.
 In order to assist you in your transition, this page has been designed to provide you with a lot of important information.
-Among the various links and forms you will find the 2014 student check list to help you get ready for your first semester.
 Ultimately it is your responsibility to make sure that you are prepared to begin work at the seminary, but we understand that this kind of preparation can be overwhelming at times.
 We encourage you to check out each of the links in order to get a total picture of the resources available to you as a new student.
 If you have any questions or concerns, please contact us right away.
 And again, welcome to LTSP and may you be richly blessed by your time in this community!

 Grace and Peace,

 The Rev. Heidi Rodrick-Schnaath

 You’re admitted.
 And committed.
 Registration is open.
 Now what are you supposed to do?

 First of all, give the Registrar’s pages another good read.
 There is a lot of information and when you’re new it can be a lot to absorb.
 Also, make sure you haven’t missed any of her emails in your ltsp.edu mailbox.
 After that, your first question may be, “Who’s Henry?”

 Henry is the seminary’s website used for registration, grade posting, and billing.
 By now you should have received your Henry ID and password from the IT Department.
 If you have not received this information, contact firstname.lastname@example.org.
 You can login to Henry by going to henry.ltsp.edu.
 You should have also received a letter from Student Services telling you the name of your Academic Advisor.
 This faculty member will assist you in choosing your courses and will provide you with the PIN number you will need in order to complete your online registration.